JSON to Apex Converter

 }

-Start by pasting your JSON data into the textarea on the left side.
+Start by pasting your JSON data into the textarea on the left.
 The tool parses the JSON and generates corresponding Apex classes, which are displayed in the textarea on the right.
-These classes represent the structure of the JSON data, including any nested objects and arrays, in a format compatible with Salesforce's Apex programming language.
-Sometimes the JSON payload, and corresponding Apex use keywords reserved by the Apex programming language - these are flagged in the generated apex.
-Reserved keywords in JSON payloads require special treatement and your options are:
+These classes represent the structure of the JSON data, including nested objects and arrays, in a format compatible with Salesforce's Apex programming language.
+Sometimes, JSON payload properties use keywords reserved by Apex.
+In this case, a custom parser is generated because direct deserialization isn't possible.
+In either case, you simply need to pass the GeneratedApex.parse() method a valid JSON string to generate the corresponding Apex structure.

-Generating Apex is one thing, but know how to use it is another.
-Let's take a look at an example.
-We begin with the following JSON and corresponding Apex:
+Generating Apex is one thing; knowing how to use it is another.
+Let's take a look at two examples.
+We begin with the simpler use case where the following JSON generates an Apex class that can be deserialized directly:

 JSON